burger

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-3. Click on the concerned email address in the displayed table.
+3. Click on the email address concerned in the table that appears.

-4. Click on Invite at the top of the table (table of users currently having the concerned address on Mail):
+4. Click on Invite at the top of the table (table of users currently having the address concerned on Mail):

 5. Choose to generate a sharing link (or invite an existing user in the organization).

-6. Optionally define restrictions among the permissions that can be assigned to the user.
+6. Optionally, define restrictions among the permissions that can be assigned to the user.

-7. Click on the blue button:
+7. Click the blue button:

 8. Enter the email address password.